Canon 5D Mark II Long-Term Review

 It was better than the 5D Mark I. But much worse than the 1D Mark III… or was it?

-The Canon 1D Mark III had serious problems, and my classmate at the time, Brynyjar, had a 1D3 with the problems so we could compare (some problems were never fixed).
+The Canon 1D Mark III had serious problems, and my classmate at the time, Brynjar, had a 1D3 with the problems so we could compare (some problems were never fixed).
 The 5D II could not keep up with the initial responsiveness of the 1D III, but, and here’s the important thing, it was pin-point accurate.
 The 1DX was a good camera but the standard focus was never quite as crisp as the 5D II, unless you used the Spot AF all the time, which eroded the speed.
 TLDR: 5D II focusing was fantastically accurate, but not lightning-fast.

 There’s plenty of reports on the internet of photographers struggling to focus with this, but it’s all down to practice and technique and adapting to the technology.